 Eleazar Lord’s tavern was called the “Compass House” because it faced north.
 Lawyers relaxed at the tavern before attending court across the Green.
 The tavern was invaluable because the local newspaper, The Norwich Packet, was distributed here.
 People had access to newspapers from Hartford, Boston and New London at the tavern and were thus kept up to date on the Revolution that was sweeping the nation.
 It was in taverns in Norwich where ideas were exchanged and political divisions were debated.
 The building is in the Colonial Style, an example of the “Norwich Plan.”

 The home lot of Norwich founder John Mason is currently where the Norwich School District office is located.
 35 English settlers led by Major John Mason and his son-in-law Rev. James Fitch founded Norwich in 1659.
 The settlers purchased a nine by nine square mile parcel from the Mohegan Tribe.
 Mason emigrated from England to the colonies in 1632.
-English settlers commanded by Captain Mason massacred the Pequot Tribe in 1637.
+Mason is a complicated and controversial figure; English settlers commanded by Captain Mason massacred the Pequot Tribe in 1637.
 He founded Norwich in 1659 and died in Norwich in 1672.